-For the purpose of this report, we have compared IEM with returns generated by the MSCI All Countries World Index (MSCI ACWI).
-IEM's factsheets use that index and another - the FTSE ET Index - which is a combination of FTSE ET100 (post 2014) and FTSE ET50 (pre-2014) indices.
+For the purpose of this report, we have compared IEM with returns generated by the MSCI All Countries World Index (MSCI ACWI - a global equity benchmark covering both developed and emerging markets).
+IEM's factsheets use that index and another - the FTSE Environmental Technologies (ET) Index - which is a combination of FTSE ET100 (post 2014) and FTSE ET50 (pre-2014) indices.